 Fenix Outdoor is an internationally active group focused on products for nature and outdoor life.
-The company is listed on Nasdaq OMX, Stockholm, Large Cap.
-The goal is to be a global player in the development and sale of equipment and clothing for an active outdoor life.
-The Company sells Fjallraven and Tierra band products such as backpacks, sleeping bags, tents, and outdoor clothing, as well as Primus camp stoves and lanterns.
+The company is listed on Nasdaq OMX, Stockholm and Large Cap.
+Their goal is to be a global player in the development and sale of equipment and clothing for an active outdoor life.
+The company sells Fjallraven and Tierra brand products such as backpacks, sleeping bags, tents, and outdoor clothing, as well as Primus camp stoves and lanterns.
 Fenix Outdoor also owns and operates the retail chains Naturkompaniet and Skandinavisk Hoyfjellsutstyr.
-The Company is active in many countries in Northern Europe.
+The company is active in many countries in Northern Europe.

 As the company is a collection of brands, they have disparate application stacks.
-The ultimate goal is to move towards more standardised processes, more consistent data and rationalised technology across the brands.
-This will enable a better customer experience, improve speed to market of new offerings and functionality, improve business insight and achieve economies of scale.
+Their ultimate goal is to move towards more standardised processes, more consistent data and rationalised technology across the brands.
+This will enable a better customer experience, improve speed to market of new offerings and functionality, and improve business insight while achieving economies of scale.

-Historically when new functionality or applications have been implemented this needed to be done on a brand specific basis or point-to-point integration was required to successfully launch.
-Although this addressed immediate needs it continued to entrench the diversity of technology and data; and risked moving the business further away from their intended target state.
+Historically when new functionality or applications were implemented, it was either based on brand specific requirements or needed point-to-point integration to launch.
+Although this addressed immediate needs, it continued to entrench the diversity of technology and data; and risked moving the business further away from its intended target state.

-There are a number of paradigms in the market that exist for technology integration so Fenix needed to come up with an approach that would meet their specific context and goals.
-This is where Riverflex’s team of integration specialists supported them throughout this journey.
+There are a number of paradigms in the market that exist for technology integration, so Fenix needed to come up with an approach that would meet their specific context and goals.
+Riverflex’s team of integration stepped in to support Fennix in carrying out this mission.

-Based on education and advice from Riverflex, the integration approach that Fenix has started to embark upon includes the following key concepts:
+Based on education and advice from Riverflex, Fenix has embarked upon a new integration approach based on 4 key concepts:

 An API led approach